tzslg/TD/README.md

        i=$(( i + 1 ))
    done
     ```

-2. Then execute the script:
+2. Then execute the script with your desired parameters.
+   For example:
    ```bash
       ./run_local_network_test.sh 4 1 2000 50
    ```
-This will launch a local test of TD with 4 nodes, 1 tolerated faulty node (f=1), a batch size of 2000 transactions, and run for 50 epochs.
+This will launch a local test of TD with 4 nodes, 1 tolerated faulty node (f=1), a batch size of 2000 transactions, and run for 50-epoch warm up.

 ### Run on AWS Cloud Servers:
 Example: Setting up remote nodes and starting protocols